Skip to content ↓

 Statutory Spelling Lists:

 Each year group has a list of statutory words they must know how to read and spell before the end of the respective year group.
-You can find below links to these spelling lists and can also download a copy from the documents section below.
+You can find links below to these spelling lists and can also download a copy if you wish.

 Helping Your Child with Spellings at Home